Design (M.F.A. and Certificate)

 Anti-Racist Theater Practice Requirement

 Design students are required to enroll in DRAM 3(02)a/b, Toward Anti-Racist Theater Practice in Design, in order to fulfill the School’s anti-racist theater practice requirement.
-Combined with the prerequisite workshop, Everyday Justice: Anti-Racism as Daily Practice, this course offers vital strategies for the lifelong development of individual and communal anti-racist practice.
+This course offers vital strategies for the lifelong development of individual and communal anti-racist practice.

 Theater History Requirement

-Lighting and sound design students are required to enroll in DRAM 6a/b, Survey of Theater and Drama in order to fulfil the School’s theater history requirement.
-First-year costume design students are required to enroll in DRAM 125a/b, The History of Costume, and first-year projection, set, and sound-design students are required to enroll in DRAM 836a, Deciphering Modernity, and DRAM 122b, The History of Set Design and Stagecraft, in order to fulfil the School’s theater history requirement.
+First-year costume design students are required to enroll in DRAM 125a/b, The History of Costume, and first-year lighting, projection, set, and sound-design students are required to enroll in DRAM 836a, Deciphering Modernity, and DRAM 122b, The History of Set Design and Stagecraft, in order to fulfil the School’s theater history requirement.
 These courses are considered a crucial foundation for the program’s students.

 Participation in Commencement